Allocating Common-Value Goods: Optimal mechanism

 \begin{definition} Call $x_{i}$ a \textit{monotone threshold mechanism} if there is a partition $\mathcal{S}_{i}$ of the signal space $[\underline{s},\overline{s}]$ into disjoint intervals such that for each interval $S_{i}\in \mathcal{S}_{i}$, there exist two thresholds $\kappa\in [0,1]$ and $\tau\geq 0$ such that

 for all $s_{i}\in S_{i}$ and $s_{-i}\in [\underline{s},\overline{s}]^{n-1}$. \end{definition}

-The monotone threshold mechanism induces a partition of the signal space into intervals, within each of which all types are treated symmetrically.
-Any type in a given interval faces a common, signal-independent allocation rule of the form $\kappa \cdot \mI\{\lr{s_{-i}}\geq \tau\}$.
-The first parameter $\kappa\in [0,1]$ scales the overall intensity of allocation, controlling the "volume" of trade, and the second parameter $\tau\geq 0$ governs the extent to which allocation is conditioned on informative events, that is, the "degree of learning" embedded in the mechanism.
+The monotone threshold mechanism partitions the signal space into monotone intervals, within each of which all types are treated symmetrically.
+Any type in a given interval then faces a common, signal-independent allocation rule of the form $\kappa \cdot \mI\{\lr{s_{-i}}\geq \tau\}$.
+The first parameter, $\kappa\in [0,1]$, scales the overall intensity of allocation and thus controls the "volume" of trade, while the second parameter, $\tau\geq 0$, governs the extent to which allocation is conditioned on informative events, that is, the "degree of learning" embedded in the mechanism.
 Conditional on obtaining the object, agent $i$ learns that the likelihood ratio of the other agents' signals is at least $\tau$.
 Hence, under any monotone threshold mechanism, the posterior belief conditional on allocation is always weakly more favorable than the private belief.

 A simple example of a monotone threshold mechanism is an \textit{efficient allocation}